Foundations for Griffin Athletics

 At The Cambridge School we are committed to a Biblical Anthropology that understands as human beings we bear God’s image.
 We are composite beings—unions of soul and body.
 As such, we believe that the training our physical body is an essential component to a holistic approach to human development.
 In the Classical Tradition this commitment to Physical education and development was called “gymnastic.”

-So, our athletic program begins long before our students ever step into the arena of athletic competition through one of our school-sponsored sport teams.
-Our athletic program begins in kindergarten with an integrated Physical Education program.
-Our Physical Education program focuses on overall physical fitness through developing gross motor skills such as balance, coordination, speed, agility, flexibility, strength, power, quickness, and overall endurance.
+Our athletic program begins long before our students ever step into the arena of athletic competition through one of our school-sponsored sport teams.
+Beginning in kindergarten, our Physical Education program focuses on overall physical fitness through developing gross motor skills such as balance, coordination, speed, agility, flexibility, strength, power, quickness, and overall endurance.
 The Cambridge School partners with specialists in the field of Physical Education that employ time-tested strategies and cutting edge research to maximize athletic development.
 This program is designed with age appropriate goals and is delivered by instructors who understand that all children do not possess uniform athletic potential.
 Therefore, the program, while rigorous and challenging, includes fun games and competitions in an atmosphere of loving support for each child.
 As children progress through our Grammar School towards Logic School (Middle School) we scaffold our Physical Education program to further develop the athletic potential in each student.

 “Gymnastic…should begin in the early years; the training in it should be careful and should continue through life.”
 Plato, Republic III

 The Cambridge Athletic Department exists to help fulfill the mission of the school by cultivating wisdom and virtue through service to God and neighbor on the athletic field.